Generalization of terms via universal algebra: Introduction

 After developing the general theory, we take advantage of some basic universal-algebraic tools, and develop a methodology based on the study of the congruence lattice of the 1-generated free algebra in the considered variety; particularly, we identify a class of varieties where the study of the generality type can be fully reduced to the study of this congruence lattice (Theorem \ref{thm1ESP}).
 Finally, we identify a sufficient condition for problems in a variety to always have a best solution, i.e., {\em unitary type} (Corollary \ref{corFinal}).

 With our methods we are able to tackle a variety of examples, coming both from algebra and {\em algebraizable} logics \cite{BP89,Font}.
 Particularly, we show that problems in the following varieties have unitary type: abelian groups, commutative semigroups and monoids (Example \ref{ex:typegroups}); all varieties whose 1-generated free algebra is trivial, e.g., lattices, semilattices, varieties without constants whose operations are idempotent (Example \ref{ex:typelattices}); Boolean algebras, Kleene algebras, and G\"odel algebras, which are the equivalent algebraic semantics of, respectively, classical, 3-valued Kleene, and G\"odel-Dummett logic (Section \ref{section:logic}).
+Finally, we provide an interesting example of nullary type coming from logic: the variety of MV-algebras, which is the equivalent algebraic semantics of \L ukasiewicz infinite-valued logic.
+This result is obtained using the well-known Marra-Spada duality between finitely presented MV-algebras and a category of rational polyhedra \cite{MS13}.

 The paper is organized as follows: after a section of preliminaries, in Section \ref{section:algpresentation} we develop the general theory of algebraic e-generalization problems; in Section \ref{section:congruence} we study the e-generalization type via the congruence lattice of the 1-generated free algebra in the considered variety; lastly, in Section \ref{section:logic} we apply our results to algebraizable logics.